 Tricia from Your Best Homeschool, You ARE an ARTiST and Homeschool Nature Study

 Now I don’t necessarily have specifics to share about harvest homeschool.
 However, I do see fall and back to school time as a time of opportunity and harvest.
 There are many ways we can gain a good perspective this time of year.
 Let’s focus on how to enjoy the season and homeschool.
 There are a few basics like pause, focus, rest, eat, work, look up, look down, go on a walk and learn.

 “We must not, in trying to think about how we can make a big difference, ignore the small daily differences we can make which, over time, add up to big differences that we often cannot foresee.” ~ Marian Wright Edleman

-I also have some classic pumpkin recipes and art projects to share.
+I also have some entertaining pumpkin activities your child will love!
 And we dearly love to visit local farms and orchards to see and to sample the harvest!
 Fall field trips are our favorite.

 You might also like our recent Patriotic Homeschool Ideas post!

 Did you know that our Curriculum Choice review team features a different homeschool topic each month?
 You can see what they have shared on various homeschool topics under Review Team Features.

 What are YOUR favorite harvest homeschool ideas?
 We would love to know!